czan/wingman/README.md

 Similarly to try/catch, multiple handlers can be defined for different exception types, and the first matching handler will be run to handle the exception.

-Handlers can have only one of five outcomes:
+There are five possible outcomes for a handler:

-1. invoke `invoke-restart`, which will restart execution from the specified restart
+1. Return a value normally: the `call-with-handler` form will return that value.

-2. invoke `rethrow`, which will defer to a handler higher up the call-stack, or `throw` if this is the highest handler
+2. Throw an exception: the `call-with-handler` form will throw that exception.

-3. return a value, which will be the value returned from the `with-handler-fn` form
+3. Invoke a restart, using `invoke-restart`: the handler will cease executing, and the code of the restart will be invoked, continuing to execute from that point.

-4. throw an exception, which will be thrown as the result of the `with-handler-fn` form
+4. Invoke `unhandle-exception` on an exception: the exception will be thrown from the point where this handler was invoked.
+This should be used with care.

-5. invoke `unhandle-exception`, which will re-throw the exception from where it was caught
+5. Invoke `rethrow` on an exception: defer the decision to a handler higher in the call-stack.
+If there is no such handler, the exception will be thrown (which will appear the same as option 2).

-Conceptually, options `1` and `2` process the error without unwinding the stack, and options `3` and `4` unwind the stack up until the handler.
+Conceptually, options 1 and 2 unwind the stack up until the handler, option 3 unwinds the stack to the appropriate restart, option 4 hands back to JVM exception handling, and option 5 delegates to another handler without unwinding the stack at all.

-Option `5` is a special case, and will propagate the exception as if `dont-give-up` had never caught it.
-This can have some surprising effects, and should only be used in cases where the exception is required be propagated through normal JVM stack unwinding.
-The most common reason for this is for code which relies on exceptions to do feature detection.
-Normally `dont-give-up` could bypass those catch clauses, so the exception must be left unhandled.
+Invoking `unhandle-exception` is primarily useful when working with code that uses exceptions to provide fallback behaviour.
+The restart handler mechanism can, in some cases, cause catch clauses to be \"skipped\", bypassing exception-based mechanisms.
+If possible, avoid using `unhandle-exception`, as it can result in restart handlers firing multiple times for the same exception.

 ## License